Green Dot Corporation [GDOT] – A worthy Stock for long-term investors

-Green Dot Corporation [NYSE: GDOT] opened at N/A and closed at $29.84 a share within trading session on 01/29/20.
-That means that the stock dropped by -0.94% compared to the closing price from a day before, when the stock touched $29.56.
+Green Dot Corporation [NYSE: GDOT] opened at N/A and closed at $30.08 a share within trading session on 01/31/20.
+That means that the stock gained by 3.09% compared to the closing price from a day before, when the stock touched $31.01.

 Green Dot Corporation [NYSE:GDOT]: Analyst Rating and Earnings